 - 3. dental implants.

 - 4. dental braces.

-- dental X-rays, supplies and appliances and all associated expenses, including hospitalizations and anesthesia (except as described in section 6 Additional Coverage Details Dental Services - Accidental Only).
+- 5. dental X-rays, supplies and appliances and all associated expenses, including hospitalizations and anesthesia.
 The only exceptions to this are for any of the following:

 - transplant preparation;

 - initiation of immunosuppressives;

 - the direct treatment of acute traumatic Injury, cancer or cleft palate.

 This exclusion does not apply to dental care (oral examination, X-rays, extractions and non-surgical elimination of oral infection) required for the direct treatment of a medical condition for which Benefits are available under the Plan, as identified in Section 6, Additional Coverage Details.
+This exclusion also does not apply to hospitalizations and anesthesia as specifically covered under Section 6, Dental Anesthesia and Facility Charges.